AMD Ryzen 7950X Water Games

 I went back to LG 2K curved screens on all my other rigs and got rid of the multi-monitor setups I had going on those as it was frankly a total waste of money.

-4K vs 2K is a moot point on the average computer system by the way.
+4K vs 2K is a moot point on the average computer system in my considered opinion.

 We ran Windows 10 on it after some big TPM SW issues with the testing ran awry on Windows 11 and I built a Windows 11 image sans TPM pieces to mitigate as a test.

 So on 11/13/22 we used use my Windows 11 image sans TPM requirements to upgrade the Godlike from Windows 10 to 11 and run all the tests again.

 It ran the modified Windows 11 image for a few hours but we swapped back to Windows 10 on his other boot disk pair.

 So the HW TPM solved all the stuttering issues we saw on Call of Duty ...they put one on the RMA'd motherboard for us free of charge (they read this blog) for $1299 it should come with one IMHO...